RegionMiner subtask: Annotation and Statistics

 - TSRs, repeats, microRNAs within or overlapping the input region

-Note: The definition of next flanking transcript in RegionMiner is as follows:
+Note: The definition of next flanking transcript is as follows:

 the next transcript starting up/downstream (+/-) of the input region and,